Pool Sharks: Animation

 Fields was an expert juggler.
 As with his early films, Pool Sharks was intended to highlight a pool ball juggling act that featured in the actor's vaudeville show.
 In the final film, however, there is only a brief shot of Fields juggling several billiard balls, as his act was largely replaced with several poorly edited stop motion sequences depicting impossible shots, such as the balls jumping off the table and re-racking themselves on the wall.
 Though innovative for the time, they are poorly animated, with obvious edits, and the animator's hand can actually be seen moving the balls along in one of the frames.

 Reaction

 Today, Pool Sharks is best remembered as Fields' first film effort.
 Film historian William K. Everson critiques the film as an "auspicious debut", with Fields' routines and pacing already finely honed.
-It was one of two short films Fields made for a company called Gaumont, distributed by Mutual.
-He and Ross made another short around the same time, His Lordship's Dilemma.